astridx/meinblog/content/posts/joomla/10sprachdateien-nutzen.en.md

 #### Escaping

-There are characters that have a special meaning - for example, the prefix characters.
-This meaning can be removed with a backslash ``.
+There are characters that have a special meaning - for example, the inverted commas `"` that mark the beginning and end of the translation.
+This meaning can be cancelled with a backslash `\`.

 ```
 ...